 A Shareholders Agreement will help you govern the relationship between your company shareholders.
-Although you and your partners are on good terms now, sometimes running a company will put a strain on that relationship.
+Although you and your fellow shareholders may be on good terms, sometimes running a company will put a strain on that relationship.
 A Shareholders Agreement helps protect your interests in these situations.
 If disagreements arise, it can be very helpful to have a clear idea of what the parties agreed to before the dispute, or before something changes one shareholder's ability to continue working in the company.
 It is important to know that a Shareholders Agreement can only be formed when all existing shareholders express consent.

 Use this Shareholders Agreement if: